flutter/plugins/CONTRIBUTING.md

   [**PRs need tests**](https://github.com/flutter/flutter/wiki/Tree-hygiene#tests), so this is critical to read before submitting a PR.
 - [Contributing to Plugins and Packages](https://github.com/flutter/flutter/wiki/Contributing-to-Plugins-and-Packages),
-  for more information about 'how to make' PRs for this repository, especially when changing federated plugins.
+  for more information about how to make PRs for this repository, especially when changing federated plugins.

 ## Other notes